Systematic Alien Verification for Entitlements: Initial Verification

 For Initial Verification, the authorized caseworker of the customer agency needs to first log into SAVE through the Verification Information System, after agreeing to the terms and conditions of usage.
 The caseworker may then choose the "Initiate Cases" tab, enter relevant information about the applicant whose status needs to be checked, and submit it.
 If matching records are found in the databases available to SAVE, these are returned.
 Some of these records may contain photos, which are also included in the response.
 The caseworker can respond whether the photo matches the corresponding photo submitted by the applicant or any other applicant photo.
 Only information related to the applicant is returned in the Initial Verification.

-The Initial Verification process generally takes a few minutes (the actual search itself takes 3 to 5 seconds).
-The case is kept open for 180 days (so the caseworker can access the case details at any time till then, and print out if needed) after which it are closed if no action is taken during that time.
+The Initial Verification process generally takes a few minutes while the actual search itself takes 3 to 5 seconds.
+The case is kept open for 180 days so the caseworker can access the case details at any time till then, and print out if needed after which it is closed if no action is taken during that time.

 Additional Verification

-If the Initial Verification provides the caseworker with all the information needed to confirm the applicant's documentation, then no additional work needs to be done.
-However, an Additional Verification may be instituted (electronically, through the SAVE interface) in one of these two cases:
+If the Initial Verification provides the caseworker with all the information needed to confirm the applicant's documentation, no additional work needs to be done.
+However, an Additional Verification may be instituted electronically, through the SAVE interface in one of these two cases: